 Sprints help in weight loss, build muscle, improve your health, and as a result promotes healthy living

 If you’ve decided to shed those extra kilos this summer then stop whatever you are doing and just start sprinting.
 Did you know that sprinting boosts your metabolism and can regulate your fat-burning hormones, giving you the abs you’ve been dreaming of?
 Sprinting is not an easy exercise and requires a lot of strength and dedication, but the excellent results it leads to can provide the best motivation.

 Running on the treadmill for an hour can often get tedious, and after a few days, you might lose the motivation as well.
 As a result, your dream to shed weight and get into shape is shattered.

 Sprinting can be summed up as running really, really fast in short bursts of output.
 It is one of the most potent forms of physical training possible and a key activity for building fitness skills (particularly speed, power, strength, and cardiovascular capacity), developing lean muscle and losing fat.

-The intensity of sprints are unlimited and you can never outgrow it as an exercise.
-Whilst your body is becoming stronger and faster with all out sprint training, the workouts never get easier.
+The intensity of sprints is unlimited and you can never outgrow it as an exercise.
+Whilst your body is becoming stronger and faster with all-out sprint training, the workouts never get easier.